hschellman/computing-basics/setup.md

 You must be on the DUNE Collaboration member list and have a valid FNAL or CERN account.
 See the old [Indico Requirement page][indico-event-requirements] for more information.
 Windows users are invited to review the [Putty Setup page]({{ site.baseurl }}/putty.html).

-You should join the DUNE Slack instance and look in #computing-training-basics for help with this tutorial
+You should join the DUNE Slack instance and look in [#computing-training-basics](https://dunescience.slack.com/archives/C02TJDHUQPR) for help with this tutorial

-go to https://atwork.dunescience.org/tools/ scroll down to Slack and request an invite.
+go to [https://atwork.dunescience.org/tools/](https://atwork.dunescience.org/tools/) scroll down to Slack and request an invite.
 Please do not do this if you are already in DUNE Slack.

 > ## Note
 > The instructions below are for FNAL accounts.
-If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the "Setup on CERN machines".
+If you do not have a valid FNAL account but a CERN one, go at the bottom of this page to the [Setup on CERN machines](#CERN_setup).
 {: .challenge}

 ## 1. Kerberos business